ColinKennedy/pickrunner/docs/source/index.rst

 Final Notes
 -----------

-If you're looking to contribute or would like the source, please check out this page, first.
+If you're looking to contribute, please check out this page, first.

 .. toctree::
     :maxdepth: 2
-    :caption: Developer Guide

     Documentation And API Reference <developer>